RosesNguyen2911/Nguyen_L_Le_D_HW1/README.md

 ## ABOUT ME

 **Hi, I'm Ngoc Dan Le born in 2005 and raised in the largest city in Vietnam, called Ho Chi Minh City.
-I'm an introvert person and my friend said that I act like a clown in the group, but uhm it's my natural way of communication to others **
+I'm an introvert person and people also included my friends said that I act like a clown, but uhm it's my natural way of communication to others**

 ![My younger ver](images/youngme.jpg)